cdktf/cdktf-provider-google/docs/dataGoogleComputeImage.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.74.0/docs/data-sources/compute_image#id DataGoogleComputeImage#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.75.0/docs/data-sources/compute_image#id DataGoogleComputeImage#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `mostRecent`<sup>Optional</sup> <a name="mostRecent" id="@cdktf/provider-google.dataGoogleComputeImage.DataGoogleComputeImage.Initializer.parameter.mostRecent"></a>

+- *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.75.0/docs/data-sources/compute_image#most_recent DataGoogleComputeImage#most_recent}.

 ---